-This period of prosperity is the longest -- and the strongest -- in the history of the United States.
+This period of prosperity is the longest - and the strongest - in the history of the United States.

-Unemployment is at its lowest point in 71⁄2 years.
+Unemployment is at its lowest point in 7 and one/half years.

 Industrial production, retail sales, construction and profits are all moving up.
 In fact, during the past quarter our national economy has advanced as much as it has in any comparable time since the expansion began.

-No, we don't expect gains of the same magnitude

-throughout all of 1965.
-But it does look as if 1965

-will be another prosperous year-the forecasts fifte
+No, we don't expect gains of the same magnitude throughout all of 1965.
+But it does look as if 1965 will be another prosperous year.